Learning in Mean Field Games: A Survey: Definition of the problems

 \subsection{Static MFG}

-\looseness=-1 Let $\actions$ be a finite action space.
+\looseness=-1 \paragraph{Notations. } Let $\actions$ be a finite action space.
 The behavior of one player, called a \defi{strategy}, is an element of $\Delta_\actions$, that is a distribution over the action set.
-In this setting, the behavior of the population is also an element of $\Delta_\actions$.
-We denote a generic element of $\actions$ by $a$, and we denote a generic individual behavior and a generic population behavior by $\pi$ and $\xi$ respectively.
+The behavior of the population is also an element of $\Delta_\actions$.
+We denote a generic element of $\actions$ by $a$, and we denote a generic strategy (individual behavior) by $\pi$.

+\paragraph{Finite population game. } Consider first an $N$-player game of the following form.
+Every agent chooses an action and gets a reward which depends on her own action and the empirical distribution of actions taken by all the agents.
+To be specific, denote by $a_i$ the action taken by agent $i \in \{1,\dots,N\}$.
+This agent gets the reward: $r(a^i, \xi^N)$, where $\xi^N = \frac{1}{N}\sum_{j=1}^N \delta_{a^j}$ is the empirical distribution of actions.
+If players use random actions following policies, say strategy $\pi^i \in \Delta_\actions$ for player $i$, then we can consider the average reward for player $i$, namely: